CriticalStart-Microsoft-Services/AzureSentinelSolution-Defender-for-IoT/README.md

 and much more to help you get started with using Azure Sentinel to secure your **IoT** environment and hunt for threats.

+## Recording
+Detailed Recording and demonstration can be found on youtube - https://www.youtube.com/watch?v=335h1qYvJUo

 ## **Solution Overview**

 The solution uses Azure Sentinel CEF data connector to stream alerts and